 Oxford Nuffield Medical Fellowship Scheme

 The Scheme is open to applicants from Australia, New Zealand and South Africa.
-The Nuffield Medical Fellowship is available to two out of three countries every year on rotation, and is tenable for a period for two years in the first instance, with the possibility of an extension for a third and final year.
+The Nuffield Medical Fellowship is available to two out of three countries on rotation, and is tenable for a period for two years in the first instance, with the possibility of an extension for a third and final year.